batchunag/notes/Git.md

 git log --follow file.java *to see all the changes* git log -p --follow file.java *to see all the changes with details* git log --reverse *see in reversed order*

+#Ignore changes to a file that's already tracked
+git update-index --assume-unchanged <file>

+#See committed changes about to be pushed
+git diff (--stat) --cached origin/my_branch